 - Application Submission: Applications will only be considered for dependent children who will be attending a member institution for the following academic year.
-In order for applications to be considered, a completed Tuition Exchange Form must be received by the Tuition Exchange Liaison Officer in the Office of Human Resources no later than 5:00 p.m. on the application deadline date specified on the Tuition Exchange Calendar, which can be found on the Office of Human Resources webpage in order to have the dependent child placed on the list of prospective candidates.
+In order for applications to be considered, a completed Tuition Exchange Form must be received by the Tuition Exchange Liaison Officer in the Office of Human Resources no later than 5:00 p.m. on the application deadline date.
 Applications received past the deadline will not be considered with the pool of prospective candidates.
-Applications will only be accepted during the designated application period, as indicated on the Tuition Exchange Calendar.
+Applications will only be accepted during the designated application period.

 If the number of applications received exceeds the number of slots, prospective candidates will be selected as follows:

-- a.
-First priority will be given to students who have already been enrolled in a member institution and who are currently holding a TE scholarship.
+- First priority will be given to students who have already been enrolled in a member institution and who are currently holding a TE scholarship.
 A student must be recertified annually to ensure continued TE scholarship eligibility.
-The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year: continue enrollment at the current institution, withdraw from the institution, or transfer to another institution.
+The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year if the student intends to withdraw from the institution or transfer to another institution.

 - DePauw University will honor commitments made to an approved candidate admitted by a TE school for a period not to exceed eight (8) semesters, twelve (12) quarters, or a standard number of credit hours or courses (typically thirty-two (32) course credits) of full-time enrollment normally needed to complete the degree in four years or pro-ration of equivalent for periods of part-time enrollment unless a) the admitted student fails to make satisfactory academic progress according to the standards of the host school or b) the candidate’s parent terminates employment.